 |Kuilon Reynolds; Nichole Hollenbeck, Blake Garrett, Bryce McCracken||Roane County High School||2nd (315)|

 |Sam Pike, T’imra Hearns, Hendrick Cuestas||Central High School (Memphis)||3rd (304)|

 Hosted by: Tau Beta Pi

 The Quiz Bowl gives visiting students a chance to show how much they know about science and math topics by working in teams of four to complete a thirty-minute written examination consisting of sixty to seventy multiple choice questions.
-The four teams with the best scores advance to the semifinal round, and the contest concludes with the two top teams going head-to-head for the coveted Quiz Bowl Championship.
+The eight teams with the best scores advance to the semifinal round, and the contest concludes with the four top teams going head-to-head for the coveted Quiz Bowl Championship.

 Radiation Shielding Competition

 Hosted by: American Nuclear Society